 Deal tickets are collected from Risk Management throughout the day.
 Copies of the deal tickets are made and distributed to all Risk Management Book Administrators affected by the transactions.
-The deal tickets are distributed to the appropriate individuals within the Deal Confirmation group based on counterparty assignments.
+The deal tickets are distributed to the appropriate individuals within the Deal Confirmation.
 Each deal ticket is reconciled to TAGG to ensure the accuracy of information in TAGG.
 Any discrepancies are resolved with Risk Management.
 If any other issues are identified, they are resolved with the appropriate parties (e.g., trader, Risk Assessment & Control, Legal) before continuing.

 Confirmation Preparation